Yellow Segments on Christmas Cactus

 Symptoms

-- segments turning yellow or yellow-green instead of their normal deep green
+- segments turning yellow or yellow-green instead of their normal deep, glossy green

 Causes

-This species' fine epiphytic roots don't tolerate standing moisture well, and a mix kept saturated rather than drying between waterings suffocates them enough to show up as yellowing in the segments, usually paired with a noticeably softer feel than healthy deep-green growth.
+This species' fine, shallow epiphytic roots evolved to draw moisture from loose, fast-draining bark and leaf litter, not standing water, so a mix kept saturated rather than allowed to dry between waterings suffocates them enough to show up as yellowing in the segments, usually paired with a noticeably softer feel than the firm texture of healthy deep-green growth.

-Unlike desert cacti, Christmas Cactus evolved in dappled forest shade, and segments exposed to intense direct sun, particularly hot afternoon light through unfiltered glass, can yellow or bleach as a form of light stress rather than developing the reddish tinge some other stressed cacti show.
+Unlike a desert cactus built to handle unfiltered sun all day, Schlumbergera evolved in dappled forest shade beneath a rainforest canopy, and segments exposed to intense direct light, particularly hot afternoon sun through unfiltered glass, can yellow or bleach out as a form of light stress rather than developing the reddish anthocyanin tinge some other stressed plants show first.

-Christmas Cactus stores relatively little reserve in its flat, jointed segments compared to a barrel or columnar cactus's thick body, so once the potting mix's nutrient supply is exhausted — typically after a year or more without feeding — new segments come in visibly yellow-green rather than the deep glossy green of older growth.
+Christmas Cactus stores relatively little nutrient reserve in its flat, jointed segments compared to a barrel or columnar cactus's thick, water-storing body, so once the potting mix's nutrient supply is exhausted, typically after a year or more without feeding, new segments come in visibly yellow-green rather than the deep glossy green of older growth, and older segments can gradually fade too as reserves are pulled toward new growth.

 How to Fix It